jgasmussen/Case_Notes.py/README.md

 # Case_Notes.py

-## Case_Notes.py is a cross-platform (Windows, macOS, & Linux) python script to help make the documentation process of the forensic examination easier.
+## Case_Notes.py is a cross-platform (Windows, macOS, & Linux) python script to help make the documentation process easier.

 Case_Notes.py is easy to setup and use!